Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Regarding the global impact you mentioned, how do you think the innovations that VinFuture honors will affect the world?

 Another encouraging thing for me is that the public increasingly understands that these problems affect not just individual countries or societies, but the entire world.
-No place can escape the consequences of wrongdoing or indifference.
+No place can escape the consequences of wrong actions or indifference.
 On the contrary, every society and every country has the opportunity to work together to make things right and better.

 - The Professor has accompanied the VinFuture Prize for a long time, overcoming the challenges of the pandemic period in 2021 and witnessing a strong recovery in 2024.
 So how do you evaluate the significance of the VinFuture Prize for the future?

-I believe that the VinFuture Prize has created a huge positive impact globally.
+I believe the VinFuture Prize has made a huge positive impact globally.
 Not only that, VinFuture also shows that people have to change and adapt.
 Because there is no single solution to all problems.
 The challenge is to find the most efficient way to use materials, from production to storage and use of energy.

 We’ve also seen major advances in solar energy.
-In the 2023 season, we celebrated an invention that dramatically improved the efficiency of silicon solar cells.
+In the 2023 edition, we celebrated an invention that dramatically improved the efficiency of silicon solar cells.
 However, there’s still a lot of potential to improve the efficiency of these panels through the use of new materials.

 Professor Friend affirmed that materials science still has a lot of potential, especially for the energy industry.